-Don't miss this: A diet rich with vegetables can strengthen your immunity, too.
+Don’t miss this: A diet rich in vegetables can strengthen your immunity, too.
 Tap here for lots of delicious recipes for them.

 Don’t miss this: Is that headache a migraine?
 See the checklist here and new ways to treat them without drugs.

 Incorporating music therapy during childbirth decreases post-natal anxiety and pain, increases the satisfaction with childbirth and reduces the likelihood of postpartum depression.
 I’d say that’s a great way to bring a child into the world!

 Don’t miss this: Lots of tips to get that body ready for pregnancy way before that little one arrives.